Auth Security

 export default defineNuxtRouteMiddleware(async () => {

-const { data: context } = await useConvexQuery(
+const context = import.meta.server

-if (!context.value || context.value.role !== 'admin') {
+if (!context || context.role !== 'admin') {

 return navigateTo('/')